pypr/pysph/docs/source/installation.rst

 Now, when you build PySPH, it too needs to know where to link to Zoltan and you should keep the ``ZOLTAN`` environment variable set.
 This is only needed until PySPH is compiled, thereafter we do not need the environment variable.

+If you are running into strange issues when you are setting up pysph with ZOLTAN, see here, :ref:`pip-cache-issues`.

 .. note::